-How many times have you decided to buy a bottle of wine because you liked the label?
+How many times have you decided to buy a bottle of wine because you liked the creative packaging?
 You’re certainly not alone.

 Packaging acts as a gateway to the experience of a product.